Mathieu Bablet

 Mathieu Bablet (born 9 January 1987) is a French comics creator.
 His works include the Greek mythology-inspired comic Adrastea (2013–2014) and the science fiction comics Shangri-La (2016) Carbon & Silicon (2020) and Silent Jenny (2025).
-He places himself within a tradition where science-fiction writers create visions of the future in order to question current social issues.
+Alongside his work on Silent Jenny, he also worked as art director and writer on the video game Cairn, by French studio The Game Bakers.
+It was released in 2026 for PlayStation 5 and Windows PC.
+A Nintendo Switch 2 edition has been announced for the following year.
+Bablet places himself within a tradition where science-fiction writers create visions of the future in order to question current social issues.